mcvickerlab/GLiMMIRS/src/experimental/README.md

 The cell cycle scores included in the GLiMMIRS model were computing using the CellCycleScoring() function in Seurat.
 The script first reads in the expression matrix from Gasperini et al, along with the corresponding cell barcodes and gene names.
 For compatibility with Seurat, the script then converts Ensembl gene IDs to HGNC gene IDs using the biomaRt R package.
 The script then computes the cell cycle scores for the cells in the expression matrix, closely following the [cell cycle scoring vignette](https://satijalab.org/seurat/articles/cell_cycle_vignette.html) from Seurat.

-### Step 3: Compute guide RNA Efficiencies using GuideScan 2.0. gRNA Sequence Search Tool
+### Step 3: Compute Guide RNA Efficiencies using GuideScan 2.0. gRNA Sequence Search Tool